CarolSSS/Kylin_test_log_parser/README.md

 * TODO:
     - Add a function that reads in all the default property value received by get, to aid trying different value in future.
+    - working on file generation function and run all test function in testrunner file.